jjj120/somfy-shutters-automation/README.md

 # Shutters automation for usage with Somfy Remote

 This project is a simple automation to control shutters with a Somfy Remote.
-It uses a Raspberry Pi Pico and a modified Somfy Remote to control the shutters.
+It uses a Raspberry Pi Pico W and a modified Somfy Remote to control and automate the shutters.

 ## Hardware